 - Support with enrichment opportunities for all learners with theatre productions.

 - Support with residential visits for Key Stage 2 pupils.

-- Support with the cost of whole school initiatives including Mymaths and Bug Club.
+- Support with the cost of whole school initiatives to promote independent learning including MyMaths, Reading Plus and Bug Club.

 - Support with the promotion of healthy lifestyles.

 - Support with transport costs, including the Parish minibus.

 - By ensuring that learners who qualify for free school meals have their needs clearly identified and their progress closely monitored throughout their time in school.